 The Arbitration Law, Law No. 138 of 1 August 2003 (JAL), is applicable to arbitral proceedings whose place of arbitration is in Japan.
-The JAL is based on the UNCITRAL Model Law.
-A limited number of deviations from the Model Law were eliminated as a result of the Act for Implementation of the United Nations Convention on International Settlement Agreements Resulting from Mediation (the Singapore Convention) (Act No. 16 of 2023).
-The amendments, which came into force in April 2024, incorporate changes made in the 2006 UNCITRAL Model Law.
+The JAL is based on the UNCITRAL Model Law, although there are a limited number of deviations from the Model Law.
 In addition, the Supreme Court Rules on Procedures of Arbitration Related Cases (Supreme Court Rule No. 27 of 26 November 2003) prescribe procedural rules for court cases relating to arbitration.
 No distinction is drawn between domestic and international arbitration.
 The JAL sets out procedural rules, but should the parties specifically agree on other procedural rules (for example, JCAA's Commercial Arbitration Rules or the ICC Arbitration Rules), these rules will override the JAL, which will only fill the gaps.
+Revisions to bring the JAL in line with the latest Model Law are currently being discussed in the Legislative Council.

 The arbitration agreement must be in writing (Article 13-2 of the JAL).
 Documents signed by all the parties or letters exchanged between the parties, including documents exchanged by fax or other communication devices, and other written instruments, are acceptable.
-Article 13-6, added in April 2024, provides that if a non-written contract incorporates a written or electromagnetic record of arbitration agreement by reference as part of such contract, the arbitration agreement incorporated in such non-written contract is deemed to have been made in writing.
 The agreement is valid only when the subject matter relates to a civil dispute (excluding divorce, etc.) that can be resolved by settlement between the parties (Article 13-1).
 Arbitrability of a dispute is broadly construed in Japan to cover a variety of civil and commercial disputes.
 Certain matters are generally considered to be non-arbitrable, including: insolvency; antitrust matters; the validity of IP rights granted by the government; and shareholders' lawsuits against shareholders' general meeting resolutions.
 Japanese courts generally take a pro-arbitration approach towards the enforcement of agreements to arbitrate.
 Article 14-1 compels Japanese courts, upon a petition by the defendant, to dismiss a claim related to a civil dispute that is subject to an arbitration agreement (save in limited circumstances, including when the arbitration agreement is null and void, cancelled or invalidated for other reasons).
 A consumer may unilaterally terminate an arbitration agreement with a business operator to arbitrate disputes that may arise in the future, and an agreement with respect to labour disputes that may arise in the future between an individual employee and his employer is null and void (JAL Supplementary Provisions, Articles 3 and 4).